AstralLing/AstralLing/README.md

 - ⚡ Fun fact: ...
 -->

 - ❤️ I'm an OIer in CHN, learning C++ and interested in Javascript & CSS.
 - 🍥 Currently concentrating on competitive programming.
-- ⭐ USACO Platinum
+- ⭐ USACO Platinum.

 > Let life be beautiful like summer flowers and death like autumn leaves.